CONTACT US NOW!

 16. What happens if the tenant does not pay their rent?

 About the 8th of each month, we send late notices to all tenants with unpaid rent.
 We will post an eviction notice about the 10th day of the month if payment is not received by then.
 Whether or not the property manager eventually proceeds with a formal eviction depends on the specific circumstances.
 It is always financially better for all involved if a solution can be worked out.
 If the tenant has experienced a one-time event which is causing them a financial hardship, and we have had no previous problems with them, it is better for you and the tenant if we give them a chance to catch up – if there is reason to believe they can do so.
-If the tenant has demonstrated an ongoing pattern of late payments, broken promises about payments and/or evasiveness, we know from experience that eviction is the best course of action.
+When the tenant has demonstrated an ongoing pattern of late payments, broken promises about payments and/or evasiveness, we know from experience that eviction is the best course of action.

 17. If the property needs work, can I do it myself?